|

 shares of LANC owned pre-split, the shareholder now owned 3 shares.
 For example, a 2666.66666666667 share position pre-split, became a 4000 share position following the split.

-When a company such as Lancaster Colony splits its shares, the market capitalization before and after the split takes place remains stable, meaning the shareholder now owns more shares but each are valued at a lower price per share.
+When a company such as LANC splits its shares, the market capitalization before and after the split takes place remains stable, meaning the shareholder now owns more shares but each are valued at a lower price per share.
 Often, however, a lower priced stock on a per-share basis can attract a wider range of buyers.
 If that increased demand causes the share price to appreciate, then the total market capitalization rises post-split.
 This does not always happen, however, often depending on the underlying fundamentals of the business.

 Looking at the LANC split history from start to finish, an original position size of 1000 shares would have turned into 4000 today.
-Below, we examine the compound annual growth rate — CAGR for short — of an investment into Lancaster Colony shares, starting with a $10,000 purchase of LANC, presented on a split-history-adjusted basis factoring in the complete LANC split history.
+Below, we examine the compound annual growth rate — CAGR for short — of an investment into LANC shares, starting with a $10,000 purchase of LANC, presented on a split-history-adjusted basis factoring in the complete LANC split history.

 Growth of $10,000.00